adobe/helix-home/hackathons/8-psp.md

 #### Transportation

-Nearest large, international airport is LAX.
-We recommend pooling an Uber/Lyft or a rental car to Palm Springs (~2hr).
+Nearest international hub airport is LAX.
+We recommend sharing a rental car to Palm Springs (~2hr in morning/weekend, ~3hr during afternoon/evening traffic).
+Pooling an Uber/Lyft from LAX is also possible but difficult due to restrictions on where they can pick up (an off-airport lot called LAX-it).

-If you are flying from within the US PSP is the closest Airport and ONT is still a lot more convenient than LAX.
+If you are flying from within the US, Palm Springs (PSP) is the closest airport, followed by Ontario (ONT, ~1hr away) which is a lot more convenient than LAX, Orange County (SNA, ~1.5-2hrs depending on traffic), or Long Beach (LGB, ~2+hrs).
+Note that traffic times are much worse going westbound in the morning and eastbound in the evening due to cheaper housing in the desert.

 ### Goal